-Associate Professor Haydon Manning works within the School of Social and Policy Studies as a member of the discipline of Politics and Public Policy.
-A frequent commentator on South Australian and national politics; his main research interests focus on political attitudes, voting behaviour, elections, political parties, and political cartooning.
-Recent research publications analysed the politics of uranium mining in Australia, environmental issues during the 2010 election campaign and current issues in SA politics.
-His on going collaborative research on the role of political cartoons frequently feature as the foundation for many presentations to various community organisations interested in current issues in Australian politics.
-He teaches a large first level class introducing students to Australian politics and government, and more specialist classes in electoral behaviour and environmental politics at upper level.
-He is co- convenor for both the SA Parliamentary Internship program and the Electoral Research and Regulation Network [SA chapter].
+Associate Professor Haydon Manning is a member of the discipline of Politics and International Relations.
+A frequent commentator on South Australian and national politics his main research interests focus on South Australian political history, political attitudes, voting behaviour, elections, political parties, and political cartooning.
+Recent research publications analyse contempory policy debate in South Australia and voting behavour.
+Collaborative research on the role of political cartoons frequently feature as the foundation for many presentations to various community organisations interested in current issues in Australian politics.
+He teaches across all levels - Australian politics and government, electoral behaviour, Australian political and economic history and environmental politics.

 Coordinator, Copland Leadership Program, CEDA SA